Tornadoes and Storms Will Become More Frequent and Severe

 What the Science Says

-"We're already seeing the impacts of climate change in the form of more events," Mann said.
+"We're already seeing the impacts of climate change in the form of more extreme weather events," Mann said.
 "These storms are causing more damage and costing more lives.
 And they're only going to get worse if we don't take action to reduce greenhouse gas emissions."

 What We Can Do